neo-project/docs/en-us/node/gui.md

 > [!Important]
 >
 > At no point should the private key be disclosed to others.
-Once the private key is leaked, it may result in the loss of your assets.
+Once the private key is disclosed, it may result in the loss of your assets.

 #### Assets